 - Breeding Soundness Examinations of all sale eligible bulls, plus any non-sale bulls at the owner's request.
 The exam is conducted by a Ph.D.
 Reproductive Physiologist and a DVM.
 It includes a physical examination and a semen evaluation, with observations rated as either acceptable or unacceptable according to guidelines established by the Society for Theriogenology.
 (Note that if a bull does not meet the minimum adjusted scrotal circumference requirement, he will not have a further physical examination or semen evaluation.)

 Reports are sent to bull owners after each weigh day and after ultrasound data is returned by the breed associations.
-Reports are also posted online.
+Weigh day reports are also posted online.

 - Data provided with the entry form includes tattoo, birth date and weight, birth code (single, twin, ET), birth calving ease, breed, whether the bull is polled or dehorned, dam's registration number, and sire's name and registration number.

 - Bull's registration number.